ArtSaver: the macOS Screen Saver for Beautiful Pictures ‒

 description.)

-Accessing Photos in Photos.app Directly
+Accessing Photos in the Photos.app Directly

 There is a "trick" with which you can still - sort of - access directly the photos that are stored